 I could drive back to Williams-Sonoma to purchase the machine but I really did not want to go to Ala Moana again just before Christmas and deal with the craziness at the mall.
 I could order it from Amazon, but then I would not qualify for the $50 credit.

 I continued to check the Williams-Sonoma site, hoping that perhaps they had restocked their supply and continued to check the price at Amazon, hoping it would either go down to $250 or go up to $299 to get the $50 credit.

 At one point, I noticed on Amazon that the price went down to $233.
 Perfect!
 But wait… in fine print, it said that this product would not ship for 4 to 6 weeks.
 Everyone must be ordering these machines for Christmas.
-The only option unless I wanted to wait weeks seemed to be to go back to Williams-Sonoma, but that was not going to be until after the craziness at the malls subsided.
+I still had the option to drive back to the store.
 Meanwhile, I continued to check both sites just in case the machine became available again.

 On Christmas Eve, I could not believe my eyes.
 The price on Amazon dropped to $209!
-I bit the bullet and bought it, my new Christmas present to myself.
+I hit that button and bought it!
+It would be my new Christmas present to myself!
 Heck, I waited this long, I could wait a few more weeks to start enjoying my morning espresso again.